webis-de/small-text/docs/bibliography.rst

    In 2008 IEEE Computer Society Conference on Computer Vision and Pattern Recognition Workshops, IEEE, pages 1–8.

 ..
+[BV09] M. Bloodgood and K. Vijay-Shanker.
+2009.
+   A method for stopping active learning based on stabilizing predictions and the need for user-adjustable stopping.
+   In Proceedings of the Thirteenth Conference on Computational Natural Language Learning (CoNLL '09).
+   Association for Computational Linguistics, USA, 39–47.

+..
+[Set10] Burr Settles.
+   Active Learning Literature Survey.
+   Computer Sciences Technical Report 1648 University of Wisconsin–Madison, 2010.

+..
 [ZLW17] Ye Zhang, Matthew Lease, and Byron C. Wallace.
 2017.
    Active discriminative text representation learning.
    In Proceedings of the Thirty-First AAAI Conference on Artificial Intelligence (AAAI’17).